 What Does Pre & Post Workout Mean?

-The meal you eat after exercising helps replace the nutrients your body uses during exercise.
-Eating after a strength-training session is particularly important because your body must repair the damage you’ve done to your muscles.
+The meal you eat after doing any sort of athletic performance helps replace the nutrients your body uses during exercise.
+Eating after a strength-training session is particularly important because your body must repair the damage you’ve done to your muscle mass.
 Indeed, it’s the damage-repair cycle that helps build stronger muscles in the long run.
 Your post-workout meal can resemble the pre-workout meal, though you can probably be a bit more liberal with your carb intake.
 The American Council on Exercise recommends a 3-1 to 4-1 ratio of carbs to protein in your post-workout meal because the carbs help your muscles absorb the protein.
-A whey protein shake, which is easy to digest, can help your muscles recover quickly.
-Eat the meal within an hour of your workout.
+Make a shake with protein powder that contains a lot of BCAAs or branched-chain amino acids, as they eliminate muscle soreness and aid in post-workout recovery.
+Eat the meal within an hour of your workout to help bolster muscle protein synthesis.

 It’s important to warm up before you exercise.
 Begin with five to 10 minutes of light aerobic activity, such as riding an exercise bike, walking briskly or jumping rope.
 Follow with dynamic stretches that put your muscles and joints through the full range of motion they’ll use during your workout.
 If you’re going to work out your arms, for example, stretch first by performing arm swings or arm circles.